particle-iot/docs/src/content/getting-started/console/console.md

 As noted at the bottom of the dialog box, if you previously rolled out firmware, those newly imported devices will be updated over the air to that firmware next time they connect to the Particle Device Cloud.

+The [Import Devices Tool](/tools/cloud-tools/import-devices/) can be used to simplify the process of doing multiple operations such as adding the device, claiming, naming, etc. for multiple devices.

 ### Rollout firmware